To DO List

 AMCAS publishes daily updates on verification times on their website and through Twitter.
 In June, wait times are just a few days.
 If you wait until late July to submit, verification can take 4 weeks or more!
 AAMC will send the initial batch of verified applications to the medical schools starting June 30th +/- each year.
 From this date on, verified applications are sent as they are verified.
 AMCAS MUST have your transcript in order to verify your application.

 If you follow the timeline suggested by Newport, you will have plenty of time to get into the system and make sure your data is perfect before you submit.
 Participate in AMCAS tutorials, download the DIRECTIONS (many people skip this part but it's important), start filling it out.
 Review the AMCAS tutorials, especially the one on how to enter study abroad coursework.

-You can't submit until June 1 +/-, but chip away at the easy administrative data first, then move to the 15 activities then the essay.
+Chip away at the easy administrative data first, then move to the 15 activities then the essay.
 Once you have started your application (not submitted yet) then you can request transcripts and send recommendations to AMCAS.
 Don't send them BEFORE you have started you application since they have no file to attach these documents to.

-Once you have STARTED your AMCAS application, you can request your transcript to be sent to AMCAS.
+Once you have STARTED your AMCAS application, you can request your transcript be sent to AMCAS.
 You need to download the AMCAS Transcript Request Form from your AMCAS application and share this ID number with the registrar.
 This information is vital to AMCAS so they can accurately match your transcript with your file.